-The European Civil Protection Pool was established to advance European cooperation in civil protection and enable a faster, better-coordinated and more effective European response to natural and man-made disasters.
-The Pool brings together resources from 23 participating states, ready for deployment to a disaster zone at short notice.
+The European Civil Protection Pool (ECPP) was established to advance European cooperation in civil protection and enable a faster, better-coordinated and more effective European response to man-made disasters and natural hazards.
+The Pool brings together resources from 25 Member States and Participating States, ready for deployment to a disaster zone at short notice.
 These resources can be rescue or medical teams, experts, specialised equipment or transportation.
 Whenever a disaster strikes and a request for assistance via the EU Civil Protection Mechanism is received, assistance is drawn from this Pool.

-The European Civil Protection Pool allows for better organised and more coherent EU operations.
-The European Commission has set up a certification and registration process to ensure that the resources committed to the Pool meet common high standards; it includes the participation of the capacities in disaster simulation exercises in order to train together with peers and other teams in emergency response.
-Certification helps to ensure that the European response capacities will properly function during international deployments, in close coordination with host nation authorities and with other deployed capacities.
-The certification is carried out by the European Commission, with the support of experts nominated by the participating states.
+The European Civil Protection Pool allows for better organised, more predictable and coherent EU operations.
+To this end, the European Commission has set up a certification and registration process to ensure that the capacities committed to the Pool meet common high standards.
+Certification includes the participation of the capacities in disaster simulation exercises in order to train together with peers and other teams in emergency response.
+Certification also ensures that the European response capacities properly operate during international deployments, in close coordination with host nation authorities and with other deployed capacities.
+The certification is usually carried out by the European Commission, with the support of experts nominated by the Member States and Participating States.

-Twenty-three participating states have offered 106 specialised response capacities to the Pool.
-These resources are only deployed for response operations following a request for assistance via the EU Civil Protection Mechanism.
+As of June 2021, 25 Member States and Participating States have offered 110 specialised response capacities to the Pool, out of which 77 meet the requirements to become Pool capacities.
+These resources can be deployed for response operations in and outside the EU following a request for assistance via the EU Civil Protection Mechanism.

 In March 2019, cyclone Idai made landfall in Mozambique killing more than 600 people and having devastating effects on those who survived.
-Following the activation of the Union Civil Protection Mechanism, nine EU Member States (Austria, Denmark, France, Germany, Italy, Luxembourg, Portugal, Spain, and the United Kingdom) offered immediate support.
-Thanks to the pre-registered modules in the EU Civil Protection Pool, medical teams, water purification equipment and support to setup a communication system started to arrive quickly to help people in need.
+Following the activation of the Union Civil Protection Mechanism, 8 EU Member States (Austria, Denmark, France, Germany, Italy, Luxembourg, Portugal and Spain) and the United Kingdom offered immediate support.
+Thanks to the pre-registered modules in the ECPP, medical teams, water purification equipment and support to setup a communication system arrived quickly to help people in need.